sadbrownladd/pdc-sp24-bscs23064-asim/README.md

 Abdullah Asim | BSCS23064

-# PDC Assignment 2  Building Resilient Distributed Systems
+# PDC Assignment 2  "Building Resilient Distributed Systems"

 ## How to Run

 ### 1. Install Python (if not installed)
-Download from https://www.python.org/downloads/ — install version 3.11 or higher.
+Download from https://www.python.org/downloads/  install version 3.11 or higher.

 ### 2. Install dependencies
 Open a terminal in VS Code (Terminal → New Terminal) and run: